 We are so proud to have the opportunity to play such an important role in the contribution these libraries make to their communities, performing a vital service to educate and bring people together.
 We recently caught up with three of our clients to learn more about the many functions of their libraries’ meeting rooms, and the roles they play in helping further the mission of a wide range of organizations and enhancing the lives of individuals.
 Here is what we learned.

-We are simply in awe of the generosity of these public libraries in serving their communities, and in particular, the many diverse groups from the local community that can take advantage of the libraries’ meeting spaces.
+We are simply in awe of the generosity of these public libraries in serving their communities, and in particular, the many diverse groups from the local community that can take advantage of the libraries’ flexible meeting spaces.

 Photo Credit: Heather Gollatz-Dukeman

-According to Deb Futa, Director of St. Joseph County Public Library, its City Branch meeting space is used by philanthropic organizations and community non-profits, neighborhood associations such as garden and theater clubs, and the City of South Bend.
+According to Deb Futa, Director of St. Joseph County Public Library, its City Branch flexible meeting space is used by philanthropic organizations and community non-profits, neighborhood associations such as garden and theater clubs, and the City of South Bend.
 During the pandemic, it was repurposed as an e-learning station for students K through 12.
 Its German Township branch makes its meeting rooms available to many non-profit organizations, including crafting groups, sororities, and neighborhood associations.
 In the Main Library, regular users include local organizations, businesses, artists and authors, and library patrons who need a place to host their events.

 Christopher Scandling, the Director of the Bremen Public Library (BPL), explained to us that the library’s meeting room was used by such diverse organizations as non-profits and local businesses as well as athletic, church and support groups, book clubs and author talks, supervised visits, choir performances, and the Girl Scouts.